What Does a Behavior Analyst Do? Life as a BCBA

 3. Observe ABA Sessions

-A large part of the job is to make treatment decisions based on the data you gather while observing an individual’s behavior.
+A large part of the job of BCBAs is to make treatment decisions based on the data you gather while observing an individual’s behavior.
 Behavior analysts attend ABA sessions to monitor how an individual with autism is progressing in treatment or to observe their behavior.
-During or shortly after an ABA session, a BCBA might:
+During or shortly after an ABA therapy session, a BCBA might:

 • Give feedback to the behavioral therapist about the implementation of the treatment plan